limbocingo/easyaml/README.md

 **Attention!
 This mini-library is currently in progress.**

 # Examples
-Here is how you can to create a YAML file with the library.
+How to create a YAML file with the library.

 ```java
 import com.github.limbocingo.easyaml.Model;